 PERCENTAGE OF EXEMPTION until the 30 September 2020

-If you have any question regarding the ERTE for COVID-19 resurgence in Spain do not hesitate to contact us.
+If you have any questions regarding the ERTE for COVID-19 resurgence in Spain,

 This article is not considered as legal advice